daneezza/daneezza/README.md

 ## About Me

 Currently living in **Colombo, Sri Lanka**, I am a tech enthusiast with a knack for problem-solving.
 I strive to expand my knowledge and skills in software development and automation.
-I love to collaborate open-source projects.
+I love to collaborate on open-source projects.

-## Skills & Technologies

-## Hi there! 👋

-I'm **Daneesha Hansaka**, a Computer Science undergraduate at the University of Westminster.
-Passionate about technology and coding, I love creating innovative solutions that make life easier and more enjoyable.

-## About Me

-Currently living in **Colombo, Sri Lanka**, I am a tech enthusiast with a knack for problem-solving.
-I strive to expand my knowledge and skills in software development and automation.
-I love to collaborate open-source projects.

 ## Skills & Technologies